tahoe-lafs/tahoe-lafs/docs/running.rst

 or use the one from the `TestGrid page
 <http://tahoe-lafs.org/trac/tahoe-lafs/wiki/TestGrid>`_), and paste it
 after ``introducer.furl =`` in the ``[client]`` section of ``~/.tahoe/tahoe.cfg``.
-Then use "``tahoe run``".
+Then use "``tahoe run ~/.tahoe``".
 After that, the node should be off and running.
 The first thing it will do is connect to the introducer and get itself connected to all other nodes on the grid.

 By default, "``tahoe create-client``" creates a client-only node, that does not offer its disk space to other nodes.
 To configure other behavior, use "``tahoe create-node``" or see `configuration.rst <configuration.rst>`_.